Twice daily flocks of redshanks, godwits and sandpipers

 cape of knots leave their shoreline rest.

-the inquisitive dark liquid stare of an observant barn owl
+the inquisitive dark liquid stare of a watchful barn owl

-a flock of calling and squeaking Brent geese leave overnight
+A flock of calling and squeaking Brent geese leave

-the rhythmical whisper of their hollow wing feathers
+the muted rhythmical whisper of their wing feathers

 on a shadowed marsh the obsidian silhouettes of resting